Australian Animals: What You’ll See Down Under

 Swimming with whale sharks.
 Image: Tourism Western Australia

 Australia has thousands of miles of coastline, so it’s easy to see large marine animals like sharks, whales, dugongs (relatives of the manatee), and seals.
 Ningaloo Reef on the western coast is one of the best places in the world to swim with enormous whale sharks!
-Unlike whale shark tours in Mexico, these tours don’t require you to wear a life vest, so you can get right up close to the animals (just don’t touch!).
+Unlike whale shark tours in Mexico, these tours don’t require you to wear a life vest, so you can get right up close to the animals (just don’t touch them!).

 You can swim with sea lions in Port Lincoln, a town on the southern coast.
 Meanwhile, various whales—including humpback and southern right whales—can be seen along the eastern and western coasts from May to November.
 And if you want to swim with dolphins, you can do so as an excursion from many major cities, including Sydney, Melbourne, Adelaide, and Perth.